ericrommel/python_test_automation_book/topics/05_module_packages_and_testing_frameworks/testing_frameworks.md

 | **Keyword-Driven**          | - Easy to write test scripts<br>- No programming skills required         | - Significant time to set up<br>- Requires understanding of the framework | - Projects with repetitive tasks<br>- Teams with limited programming skills     |
 | **Hybrid Testing**          | - Leverages strengths of multiple frameworks<br>- Flexible and scalable  | - Complex to set up and maintain<br>- Requires expertise in multiple frameworks | - Complex projects<br>- Projects requiring a combination of different frameworks |

-I hope this helps!
-Let me know if you need more information or have any other questions.

 ## 3.3 Test Automation Framework Architecture